-Francis Marion National Forest, 5821 U.S. 17, (843) 928-3368, open 9 a.m. to 5 p.m.
-Tuesday-Saturday, is home to a variety of species, including the endangered red-cockaded woodpecker.
+Francis Marion National Forest, 5821 U.S. 17; (843) 928-3368.
+Located in the coastal plain of South Carolina, the forest is home to a variety of species, including the endangered red-cockaded woodpecker.

-Get a taste of the Lowcountry in Walterboro at Duke's Barbecue, 949 Robertson Boulevard, (843) 549-1446.
-Open 11 a.m. to 8 p.m. on Wednesday, until 9 p.m.
-Thursday-Saturday and 11 a.m. to 2 p.m. on Sunday.
+Get a taste of the Lowcountry in Walterboro at Dukes Barbecue, 949 Robertson Blvd; (843) 549-1446.
+Open 11 a.m. to 8 p.m.
+Wednesday, 11 a.m. to 9 p.m.
+Thursday-Saturday, and 11 a.m. to 2 p.m.
+Sunday.
 Duke's plays to all South Carolina barbecue tastes by offering all four major sauce types.

 And there's shopping downtown.
-Start at the South Carolina Artisans Center, 318 Wichman St., (843) 549-0011.
+Start at the South Carolina Artisans Center, 318 Wichman St.; (843) 549-0011.
 Open 9 a.m. to 5 p.m.
-Monday-Saturday, 1 to 6 p.m.
-Sunday, with 250 juried artists displaying their wares in a variety of mediums.
-There also are a dozen antique shops, including Albert's Attic (843) 549-9221, 545 E. Washington St., Green Lady Gallery (843) 782-4569, 259 E. Washington St. and Lowcountry Antiques (843) 549-2101, 251 E. Washington St.
+Monday-Saturday, with 300 juried artists displaying their wares in a variety of mediums.
+There also are a dozen antique shops, including Antiques & Collectibles of Walterboro, (843) 549-7219, 220 E. Washington St., and Washington Street Antiques, (843) 549-5527, 322 E. Washington St.

-4. Summerville: This time of year, the best activity in "the birthplace of sweet tea" is shopping.
-Check out People, Places & Quilts, 129 W. Richardson Ave., (843) 871-8872, open 10 a.m. to 5:30 p.m.
-Monday-Thursday, 10 a.m. to 5 p.m.
-Saturday, for locally made folk art and old and new quilts.
+Shopping is truly a pleasure in downtown Summerville, "the birthplace of sweet tea."
+Check out People, Places & Quilts, 129 W. Richardson Ave., (843) 871-8872.
+This quaint shop, featuring locally made folk art and old and new quilts. is open 10 a.m. to 5 p.m.
+Monday-Saturday.